-Most patients with cardiomyopathy have heart failure.
+Most people with cardiomyopathy have heart failure.

 When possible, the cause of cardiomyopathy is treated.
 Medicines and lifestyle changes are often needed to treat the symptoms of heart failure, angina, and abnormal heart rhythms.

 Hare JM.
 The dilated, restrictive, and infiltrative cardiomyopathies.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 68.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 68.

 Wexler RK, Elton T, Pleister A, Feldman D. Cardiomyopathy: An overview.
 Am Fam Physician.
 2009;79:778-784.

-Updated by: David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc. Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
+Updated by: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.